Ravikant2003/Finance-management-system/README.md

-# Expense-Tracker
+# Finance-Management-System
 The Link for the live demonstration of this project is :  https://youtu.be/-fW-UqbdvJU

-### Expense Tracker System  - Code Walkthrough:
+### Finance Management System  - Code Walkthrough:

 **Project Overview:**
-The Expense Tracker System is a Flask-based application that manages personal expenses, enabling users to add, edit, and delete expense records.
+The Finance-Management-System System is a Flask-based application that manages personal expenses, enabling users to add, edit, and delete expense records.
 It also includes functionalities for setting a budget, checking monthly expenses, visualizing expenses using charts, and sending updates via email.
 The project uses MySQL for data storage and integrates SMTP for email notifications.

 ---